LovesPictures/countDownTimer/README.md

 ## Guide

-The HTML, CSS, with some beginner javasript 💚
+The HTML, CSS, with some beginner Javasript 💚

 <!-- ## Useful links